Blazing-Blast/Cardgame/Spirit.md

 Spells will be activated immediately after being deployed.

+## Card Piles

+Each deck contains 5 `Advance Phase` cards, and two copies of each card in their `PlayerName.md` file.

+The are three card piles:

+- Draw pile
+- Discard pile
+- Graveyard

+At the start of the game, the entire deck is shuffeled, and placed onto the draw pile.

+When a card is discarded, it moves to the discard pile.

+When a card's health drops to $0$, it is moved to the graveyard.

+When a player's draw pile is empty, they can no longer draw cards.

+When both draw piles are emptied, the players may decide to shuffle their discard piles into their draw piles.
+They must both agree to this.
+The decision must be made right after the last card is drawn.
+It is final.

+Note that cards in the graveyard, stay in the graveyard, during this process.

 ## Health

 All cards with a health value will start out with that amount of health.